newlinedotco/awesome-fullstack-tutorials/aspnetcore-angular-getting-started.md

 What we will cover:

 1. Creating an ASP.NET Core WebAPI with the .NET CLI
+2. Preparations and using the Dependency Injection
-2. Adding a Controller
+3. Adding a Controller
-3. Implementing CRUD Operations
+4. Implementing CRUD Operations
-4. Adding Swagger to you API
+5. Adding Swagger to you API
-5. Adding Versioning to your API
+6. Adding Versioning to your API
-6. Scaffold the client side application with the AngularCLI
+7. Scaffold the client side application with the AngularCLI
-7. Structure your Angular App
+8. Structure your Angular App
-8. Requesting data from the server via http
+9. Requesting data from the server via http
-9. Display data in your HTML-Templates via Databinding
+10. Display data in your HTML-Templates via Databinding
-10. Sending data to the server
+11. Sending data to the server
-11. Show success/error messages
+12. Show success/error messages

 That should be it.